Winter Services and Holiday Events

 In the Christian tradition advent begins the Christmas season, four weeks before Christmas day.
 Many Unitarians, whether they identify as Christian or not, enjoy the opportunity for engagement at UCV as a non-commercial way to celebrate the beginning of the season.

 Rev. Epperson has preached a sermon on science and its insights that challenge and nourish our religion for the first Sunday in Advent.
 Read more and see links to past sermons here.

 The Chalice Choir offers a concert, often on the evening of the first Sunday in advent.
 Not only do they sing for us, they provide refreshments afterwards so you can say “hello” to old friends and meet new ones.
 Members often invite friends and family members who may not regularly attend to the concert.

-There’s often a celebration of the Jewish festival of lights.
-This year we’re hosting a latke-making party, with potluck dinner plus dreidl games, circle dancing and Rummy!
+There has often been a dinner and celebration of the Jewish festival of lights.
+Last year we hosted a latke-making party, with potluck dinner plus dreidl games, circle dancing and Rummy!
 Members with backgrounds in Judaism and also those who just want to learn more and enjoy all get together and enjoy the season.
 (At this point, there is no plan for a UCV Chanukkah gathering.